straks/straks/README.md

 **IMPORTANT**

+Other than 'real world' testing of lightning transactions and cross chain atomic swaps, **all STRAKS' features are enabled and work from day 0**; end-users can utilise STRAKS' speed, larger chain capacity, SegWit and Masternode functionality right now.

-Due to the unique combination of SegWit, treasury reward, miner reward and Masternode payments, as of this writing, mining software and pools do not yet support STRAKS' coinbasetxn configuration.
-The only way to mine at the moment is via STRAKS' wallet, as follows:
+Due to the unique combination of SegWit, treasury reward, miner reward and Masternode payments, as of this writing, mining software and pools do not yet fully support STRAKS' coinbasetxn configuration.
+GPU mining does work, but pool and/or mining software will need further code changes for SegWit blocks.

+##### Wallet Mining
 ```
 Approach 1 (Local):
 (1) Start straksd/straks-qt locally